ALBATROS-Experiment/sparrow-albatros/docs/tuning-the-gateware.md

 ## Tuning the 4-bit digital gain coefficients (special case)

 TODO: write this section... here's an outline:

 - To avoid non-converging, iterative hell of capturing 4 bit data and increasing or decreasing the digital gain coefficients on each channel (that may take forever to converge in the intermittent RFI case), we one-shot the 4-bit gain coefficients by getting a power reading from the on-board-correlator.
 - Tune gateware so that it's collecting data as you'd like it to
 - Wait for the on board correlator's accumulator to fill up
 - Read the auto-correlations power in each channel to estimate the optimal digital-gain coefficient needed
 - Write the set the 4-bit digital gain coefficients.

+Now to actually implement this requires some book-keeping.

 ## The communication stack